yesin93/WebSVGHelper/README.md

 # WebSVGHelper
-Developing a Javascript plugin that gives user to easily create and work with responsive SVGs.
+Developing a Javascript plugin that gives user to easily create and work with SVGs in RWD.
 Using jQuery and D3 JS

 ## Current Functions of ShapesJS
 * Place an SVG layer with attributes on a given div